 - Write a conclusion.
 This is your analysis for all of the interfaces in the show.

 - Don’t give the report card.
-These reviews do have ratings, but we’ll work with you on that just before publication.
+These reviews do have ratings, but I’ll work with you on that just before publication.

-Now that you’ve done everything described above and given it a couple of passes for typos, grammar, and sense, share it with us.
-(We’ll share that editor email after you first contact us, no need to leave food out for the spam bot crawlers.)
+Now that you’ve done everything described above and given it a couple of passes for typos, grammar, and sense, then dropped full-sized images inline as they should appear in the final post, share it with me.
+(I’ll share that editor email after you first contact me, no need to leave food out for the spam bot crawlers.)

 - Create a folder in a Google Doc.